The Senior Engineer Skill Tree Nobody Talks About

 The brisket is your code.
 The gathering is your career.
 Both matter.

+I'm not going to pretend I have a quick fix.
+I spent years on this and made a ton of mistakes.
 But here are three things you can start doing this week:

-1. Listen for the Subtext
+1. Listen for the subtext

 In your next meeting, don't just track the words.
 Track the energy.
 Who's leaning in?
 Who checked out?
 When your manager says "that's an interesting approach," do they mean it, or is that code for "I hate this but I'm being polite"?